GGAlanSmithee/Entities/README.md

 # GG-Entities

-easy-to-use Entity-Component System for browser and node
+easy-to-use Entity-Component System for browsers and Node.js

-## Version 2

-Version 2 is out!
-See the [migration guide](/MIGRATE.md) for how you can transfer from a previous version.
+_Version 2 is out!
+See the [migration guide](/docs/migrate) for how you can transfer from a previous version._

 ## Usage